Periculum/Vigenere-Chiffre/README.md

 ### Decrypting

-If you want to decrypt the message NHDESIOAHOWALURRQG, the command would look like this:
+If you want to decrypt the message NHDESIOAHOWALURRQG:
 ```
 python3 vigenere.py d NHDESIOAHOWALURRQG CTMAGAZIN
 ```